 Our bodies are designed to move.
 The benefits of regular exercise are far too many to list here, but apart from making us fitter, healthier and happier in so many areas; exercise also reduces C-reactive protein which is produced by the liver.
 C-reactive protein is a marker for disease and it increases along with inflammation.

-While regular exercise is good for you, extended cardio sessions can actually put stress on your body and promote the release of cortisol which increases inflammation so choose your activity wisely.
+While regular exercise is good for you, extended cardio sessions can actually put excess stress on your body and promote the release of the hormone ‘cortisol’ which increases inflammation so choose your activity wisely.

 4) Environmental Pollutants

 Chemicals emitted from cars and factories, and pesticides sprayed on food are all examples of environmental factors which cause inflammation and are almost unavoidable.
-Short of walking around in protective clothing, there’s little that can be done about the air that you breath.
+Short of walking around in protective clothing or moving house, there’s little that can be done about the air that you breath.

 Inflammation fighting tip: Buy organic foods where possible and carefully wash all non-organic produce.
-Escape the city when you can and enjoy the fresh air outside of the masses.
+Drink clean, filtered water and escape the city when you can and enjoy the fresh air outside of the masses.
+Also, move towards more natural personal hygiene products to further reduce the chemical load and create a more healthy home.